API Serialisation Profiles

 While profiles define conventions at the global level, individual properties sometimes need exceptions.
 The per-field override system allows fine-grained control without abandoning the profile entirely.

 The central model file is the single source of truth for every entity, relationship, and property in a NeoArc project.
-12 abstract database-agnostic types, 6 key roles, per-property projections for persistence, search, and API, governance classifications (PII, confidential, retention policies), shared property sets with live inheritance, 18 validation rules, and import/export across 39 formats.
+Abstract database-agnostic types, key roles, per-property projections for persistence, search, and API, governance classifications (PII, confidential, retention policies), shared property sets with live inheritance, comprehensive validation rules, and import/export across a wide range of formats.

 Every model property carries three independent projection configurations: persistence (how it is stored), search (how it is indexed), and API (how it is exposed).
 Each domain sees the same property through its own lens, controlled by profiles, without duplicating the definition.

-Search profiles configure how model entities project into search indexes across 6 supported engines: Elasticsearch, Azure Cognitive Search, OpenSearch, Typesense, Algolia, and custom engines.
+Search profiles configure how model entities project into search indexes across supported engines including Elasticsearch, Azure Cognitive Search, OpenSearch, Typesense, Algolia, and custom engines.
 Includes operational strategies, index lifecycle management, and search drift detection.